nilsbeck/trenara-web/README.md

 ## What is the future?

-- Imprement API calls to
+- Implement API calls to
   - move a training to a different date
   - set training circumstances
 - Refactoring